Sustainable Travel Destinations Colombia Eco Tourism

 Photo by David Restrepo, Filandia (mod.)

-The Colombian Ministry of Commerce, Industry and Tourism is working on a process to certify travel destinations in Colombia that are committed to responsible and sustainable tourism.
-They need to comply with certain requirements related to social, environmental and economic sustainability.
+If you’re an eco-conscious traveler looking for sustainable destinations in Colombia, there’s good news!
+The Colombian Ministry of Commerce, Industry, and Tourism is working to certify travel destinations that are committed to responsible and sustainable tourism.
+To earn this certification, destinations must meet specific social, environmental, and economic sustainability criteria.

-Among the travel destinations In Colombia that already have received a certificate or are currently in the approval process, are the following neighborhoods, cities and regions:
+Among the travel destinations in Colombia that have already received a sustainability certificate – or are currently in the approval process – are the following neighborhoods, cities, and regions:

 c3786d40dddd3f77494fc3ef1aba6e08?s=264&d=mm&r=g